Walk-through Konzerthaus Berlin

 Richard Wagner conducts his opera “The Flying Dutchman” during the Berlin premiere.

 Theodor Fontane follows premieres and guest performances as a theatre critic.
-He writes 307 daily critiques, mainly for the “Vossische Zeitung”.
+He writes approximately 700 critiques for the “Vossische Zeitung”.

 Renamed as the Staatstheater.